Hongzhi Emperor: Economy and culture

 During the Hongzhi era, China experienced numerous natural disasters, particularly towards the end of the 1490s.
 In the 1480s, a severe drought struck the empire, followed by floods in northern China in the early 1490s, with one particularly devastating flood in 1492.
-As a result, the Emperor granted tax forgiveness on 3.5 million liters of wheat.
+The Emperor granted tax forgiveness on 3.5 million liters of wheat.
 The floods on the Yellow River, which had been ongoing since the late 1480s, caused the dam in Shandong to collapse, resulting in widespread destruction.
 In 1493, an expert named Liu Daxia was finally given the task of finding a solution to the problem.
 He enlisted the help of local experts and successfully regulated the river from Kaifeng, redirecting the main flow southeast to Suzhou in northern Jiangsu and then through the river bed of the Huai River, effectively preventing future floods in Shandong.
 (Note: Until the mid-19th century, the Yellow River flowed southward.)
 The project involved 120,000 men and took two years to complete.
 Liu's success earned him a place in history and the favor of the Emperor, leading to his promotion to the position of minister of war (1501–1506).
 He became a trusted confidant of the Emperor during the final years of the Hongzhi Emperor's reign.

 Despite the challenges of drought, floods, and crop failures, (Note: According to William Atwell, the increase in volcanic activity on the Northern Hemisphere may be the cause.) the economy thrived under the Hongzhi Emperor's rule.
 However, there was a growing concentration of land in the hands of the powerful, particularly in both metropolitan areas, which began in the mid-15th century.
 While the Emperor reduced tributary relations with Southeast Asia, private foreign trade with the region flourished due to the lack of government enforcement.